srikars-1/Fashion-Apparel-Prediction-Project---CNN/README.md

 # Fashion-Apparel-Prediction-Project-CNN

-## FASHION APPAREL CLASSIFICATION USING DL CNN
+## FASHION APPAREL CLASSIFICATION USING DL CNN.
+ACCURACY - 88%
   - BY SRIKAR SEETHIRAJU

 ## Aim : Predicting the output class of a 28x28 pixel image in the form of CSV file.